List of township-level divisions of Guangxi

-This is a list of township-level divisions of Guangxi Zhuang Autonomous Region, People's Republic of China (PRC).
+This is a list of township-level divisions of Guangxi Zhuang Autonomous Region, China.
 After province, prefecture, and county-level divisions, township-level divisions constitute the formal fourth-level administrative divisions of the PRC.
 There are a total of 1,230 such divisions in Guangxi, divided into 106 subdistricts, 707 towns, 367 townships, and 50 ethnic townships, the last type designated mainly for the Yao and Miao people.
 This list is divided first into the prefecture-level then the county-level divisions.